All Episodes

 And is it any wonder then they take it away and they're like looking for it wherever they can find it?

-And physically the body does become dependent, which is why a lot of people go to rehab.
+And physically, the body does become dependent, which is why a lot of people go to rehab.

 And then next thing you know, they have a physical addiction to these things.

-And I believe there's some physical.
+I believe this physical.

-I don't think there's a there's an addiction though that it has to be a 15-year-old.
+Otherwise, if you're an alcoholic and you go through the DTs, I don't think there's an addiction, though, that it has to be a 15-year-old.

 He could have, you know, I'm sure there were plenty of 20-year-olds that were available, Anthony.

-And um, you know, it's just sad in the end.
+And, you know, it's just sad in the end.

-I you know, I never liked him.
+You know, I never liked him.

-Never did, thought he was obnoxious.
+Thought he was obnoxious.

 I just can't wish it.